geonetwork/doc/source/tutorials/hookcustomizations/searchfields/index.rst

 Search Fields
 #############

-Lucene is the search engine used by |project_name|.
+Lucene is the search engine used by GeoNetwork.
 All Lucene configuration is defined in WEB-INF/config-lucene.xml.

 In some cases it’s relevant to modify or extend the search fields of the metadata index.
 For example to add a field (which is then searchable or can be used in a default view) or change the content of the field is created from the metadata (indexation).